hunsalz/log4Esp/README.md

 # License

 log4Esp is open-source software licensed under the [MIT license](http://opensource.org/licenses/MIT).
 For the full copyright and license information, please see the [LICENSE](LICENSE) file that was distributed with this source code.

+# Disclaimer

+log4Esp is designed for the ESP8266 device only.
+Other [MCU](https://en.wikipedia.org/wiki/Microcontroller) like Arduino, etc. are not supported.